loic-sharma/profiler/readme.md

 # Profiler

-A PHP 5.3 profiler based off of Laravel 3's Anbu.
+A PHP 5.3 profiler based off of Laravel 3's Anbu. **NOTE**: this project is no longer being maintained.
+Please use [Barry's debug bar](https://github.com/barryvdh/laravel-debugbar) instead.

 ## Installation